Insights and Inspiration

 AI chatbots can be integrated with various messaging channels so they can interact digitally with customers on the channels they use on an everyday basis, e.g. WhatsApp, SMS and Messenger.
 Integration typically involves connecting the chatbot to the messaging platform's API, which allows it to receive and send messages via these channels.
 This use of AI chatbots is taking customer service by storm, especially in contact centres.

-Advantages and limitations of AI chatbots
+Advantages and Limitations of AI Chatbots

 Advantages